Masoud-Ghodrati/cl_test/README.md

 The first stage is to make a single, clean training and test data by filling the missing values and merging different tables (items, stores, holidays, etc.).
 The are many missing values in different columns.
 In most cases, I filled the missing values with the mean/median in a time window.
 Then, I divided the training data to 1) train and 2) validation sets.
 I tested the models using validation data as the test data do not have unit sales so I won't have any reference to check if the prediction method is actually working (but I predicted unit sales for the test data as well, but no true value to compare anyways).
 The Data preparation is done using this code ['xxpy'](codes/xx.py).

 ### Prediction methods
+After data preparation, I used 1) Linear Regression and 2) Random Forest Regression to predict the unit sales.
+To do that, I train the model using a time window of historical data and predicted the future two-week unit sales (model test/validation).
+I selected a two-week time window to be able to run in my machine.
+After the first training phase, I selected the best feature sets (using [feature importance](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.feature_importances_)  and [ranking](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html)) and then train and predicted the unit sales based on selected features.
+The performance metrics are `rsquared` and `nwrmsle`.

+Figures below show sample predictions for linear regression and random forest (the red trend is the prediction while the blue is true values.
+The vertical axis shows unit sales and the horizontal axis refers to items specific dates.
+I forgot to put labels and legends :()